-Sony brought out its big guns for the PlayStation 4 launch line-up, including fan favorite studios Guerilla Games and Sucker Punch.
+Sony brought out its big guns for the PS4 launch line-up, including fan favorite studios Guerilla Games and Sucker Punch.

 Killzone: Shadow Fall will see the return of the Helghast, though the worlds in this latest iteration look much brighter and optimistic than those we've seen in previous Killzone games.